tesseslol/atom-battery/README.md

 Displays the current power level of the battery in Atom's status bar, and indicates if the battery is currently charging.
 Especially useful if you often work in full-screen mode on your laptop!
-Now BatteryStatus is Cross Browser compatibles.
+Now BatteryStatus is Cross platform (window/mac/linux) compatibles.

 ![How a battery cycle looks like in Atom's status bar when using this package](https://github.com/cmd-johnson/atom-battery-status/raw/master/preview.png)